 Still, I was determined to face my fears head-on.
 And?
 I was hoping Heather would let me use it to bring Fearless Fridays back to Home Ec 101 – so I could be all brave and determined kind of in public.

 So…without telling my husband (in case I chickened out) I stopped by the butcher shop to buy the dreaded tongue, determined to cook it immediately.
 Unfortunately, it was frozen, so I had more time to think about it, which was…unhelpful to my determination.
-While it thawed, I found every reference to tongue in my cookbook collection, and armed myself with confidence.
+While it thawed, I found every reference to tongue in my cookbook collection and confidently armed myself.
 I was ready to rumble.

 So, to paraphrase Zaphod Beeblebrox, “Let’s meet the meat.”**

 This was a two-pound beef tongue, shrink-wrapped and frozen.
 My books suggested a tongue no larger than 3 pounds.
 I got the impression that the larger they are, the tougher they can be.
 Once thawed, I slit the plastic (over the sink, in case it was messy) and removed it to a plate to pose for more pictures.
-There was a slit in the tongue, and I was unable to determine why.
+There was a slit in the tongue, and I could not determine why.
 Bovine body piercing?
-The blue spots that look vaguely of tattoo is just an inspection stamp.
-They use food grade dyes for that, I’m pretty sure.
+The blue spots that look vaguely like a tattoo are just an inspection stamp.
+They use food-grade dyes for that.
+I’m pretty sure.

 Looking the tongue over, the red parts looked surprisingly like…beef.
 Go figure.

-I’d found instructions that said to scrub the tongue with a brush, and to soak it in cold water for a couple hours, but it looked really clean and not bloody at all, so I merely rinsed it really well before it went into the pan.
+I’d found instructions that said to scrub the tongue with a brush and to soak it in cold water for a couple of hours, but it looked really clean and not bloody at all, so I merely rinsed it really well before it went into the pan.

 Various seasonings were suggested by each source, from simple salt & pepper to an entire melange of aromatic vegetables and herbs.
 I opted for some of my basics for meat cookery.
 Onion, bay leaves, salt & peppercorns.
-I wanted to use white wine vinegar, but it was out, so I subbed some of the vinegar from a jar of pepperoncini, and threw in some of the pepperoncini as well.
-I added water to cover, and set it over high heat to bring it to a boil.
+I wanted to use white wine vinegar, but it was out, so I subbed some of the vinegar from a jar of pepperoncini and threw in some of the pepperoncini as well.
+I added water to cover and set it over high heat to bring it to a boil.
 It hadn’t quite reached the boiling point when the tongue was sticking up out of the water, and there was no room to add more.
-So, I switched to my stock pot, which I kind of knew I should’ve been using in the first place, but didn’t want to really wash the huge thing.
-So, instead I ended up having to wash it AND the deep skillet I shouldn’t have tried to use in the first place.
+So, I switched to my stock pot, which I knew I should’ve been using in the first place but didn’t want to wash the huge thing.
+So, instead, I ended up having to wash it AND the deep skillet I shouldn’t have tried to use in the first place.
 Yep. *facepalm*